ephemara/MarkScript/README.md

-# MarkScript - The Prose-Native Scripting Runtime for Kain
+# MarkScript - The Prose-Native Scripting Runtime for Kain (and other langs)

 > **Your documentation is your program.
 Your README IS the executable.**

 MarkScript is a **markdown-native bytecode VM** that serves as Kain's companion language for configuration, orchestration, UI scripting, build systems, and executable documentation.
 It compiles through Kain's LLVM backend to native code - a standalone `.exe` with zero runtime dependencies beyond the Kain native runtime.
+*Note Markscript is not exclusive to being used only with Kain, it works standalone as well. (however was initially made as a companion language for Kain)

 **Core property:** Markdown has no syntax errors.
 Every `#`, `>`, `|`, and `` ``` `` is valid.
 The only errors are *runtime* errors - name not found, arity mismatch, bounds violation, import failure.